Sherin-Chacko/School_District_Analysis/README.md

 3. Summary:

-District Analysis - changes to all scores by less than 0.5% - no effect on school or student count.
+    a) District Analysis - changes to all scores by less than 0.5% - no effect on school or student count.

-Top School Ranking - no change to ranking, however Thomas High School scores did change, but by less than 1 percentage for each metric.
+    b) Top School Ranking - no change to ranking, however Thomas High School scores did change, but by less than 1 percentage for each metric.

-Scores by School Size - changes to Medium (1000-2000) grouping for all scores by less than 0.1 percentage.
+    c) Scores by School Size - changes to Medium (1000-2000) grouping for all scores by less than 0.1 percentage.

-Scores by School Type - chages to Charter type grouping for all scores by less than 0.1 percentage.
+    d) Scores by School Type - chages to Charter type grouping for all scores by less than 0.1 percentage.